 Teacher: Dr Sandra Hajek, Georg-August-Universität Göttingen

-Class Description: The term “Judeo-French” (fr. “judéo-français”) designates the Old French texts and words written by Jews in Medieval Northern France with use of the Hebrew alphabet.
-From the Early Old French period (from the 10th c. onwards), Old French glosses integrated in the Jewish scholars’ commentaries to the Tanach and the Talmud are extant, whereas in the Late Old French period (13th c. and early 14th c.), we find Hebrew-Old French glossaries of partially great length as well as Old French poetical texts for use in Jewish liturgy and – rarely – technical texts like an Old French medical tractate about fevers.
-The purpose of the course is to present the different types of Judeo-French texts in the context of Medieval Jewish life and culture in Northern France and with regard to the evidence they can provide for some (principally phonetic) phenomena in the historical development of the French language.
+Class Description: The term ‘Judeo-French’ (Fr. judéo-français) designates the Old French words and texts written by Jews in medieval northern France using the Hebrew alphabet.
+From the Early Old French period (10th century onwards), Old French glosses appear in Jewish scholars’ commentaries to the Bible and the Talmud (Rashi), whereas in the Late Old French period (13th century and early 14th century), we find Hebrew-Old French biblical glossaries of partially great length, Judeo-French passages in poetical texts for use in Jewish liturgy, Old French glosses featuring in Hebrew dictionaries and medical texts and—rarely—full-length Judeo-French texts like a medical tractate about fevers.
+In this class, the different genres of Judeo-French texts will be presented in the context of Jewish life and culture in medieval northern France, and participants will be trained in reading, transliteration and linguistic analysis of Judeo-French material from medieval manuscripts.